How to Set Up a Great Pottery Studio Right at Home!

 • A small little shelf that sits under the table

 You can buy your own if that’s what you feel will work best, or you can make it yourself if you already have a built-in workspace.
-Ideally, though, this should be a totally separate storage area, and different from the workspace, since if you already have a limited workspace, the last thing that you do need is more of it being taken up by a whole array of tools.
+Ideally, though, this should be a separate storage area, and different from the workspace, since if you already have a limited workspace, the last thing that you need is more of it being taken up by a whole array of tools.
 With the cart too, you can trek it around the studio depending on what you’re doing, and you won’t be left without it.

 Where to Put the Glaze?